S. Korea's 'Peace Olympics' meet backlash at home

 The editorial, published on Monday, added: "No South Korean would believe that the nuclear conundrum will be solved if the government stages a 'joint hosting' of the Games."

+Moon urged South Koreans to rally behind his efforts Monday "like protecting a candle in the face of wind".

+"We need wisdom and effort to sustain this momentum for dialogue, miraculously created by the Pyeongchang Olympics, even after the game is over," he told a cabinet meeting.

-Moon's office on Sunday defended its peace gestures, describing them as "necessary" to forge peace and create a much-needed buzz over a Games that have failed to stir much excitement.
+The comments came a day after his office defended its gestures as "necessary" to forge peace and create a much-needed buzz over a Games that have failed to stir much excitement.

-"We understand that many citizens, who were worried about the North's missile threats only a month ago, feel puzzled and baffled at the sudden change of mood," Moon's office said in a statement.

 US President Donald Trump shakes hands with South Korea's President Moon Jae-In during a joint press conference at the presidential Blue House in Seoul on November 7, 2017